Java-Publications/vaadin-v10-dynamic-page-title/README.md

 Here it means, what should a developer see if he/she have to use your solution.

 The developer will see this Annotation.
-Here three things can be defined.
+Three things can be defined here.

 * The message key that will be used to resolve the message based on the actual Locale
 * A default value the will be used, if no corresponding resource key was found neither fallback language is provided